Beat Third Grade Retention and Focus on Success by Fourth Grade

-Third grade retention in Florida can be avoided, even if your child failed the third grade FSA or your child opted out of the third grade reading FSA, but a student must meet one of the good cause exemptions.
+Third grade retention in Florida can be avoided, even if your child failed the third grade reading FSA or your child opted out of the third grade reading FSA, but a student must meet one of the good cause exemptions.
 Some people believe that third grade retention is mandatory if a child gets a Level 1 on the Third Grade Reading FSA.

 That is false.
 In one of Florida’s better moves, they created a series of Good Cause Exemptions from 3rd Grade Retention that include: